openHPI/TeachingTeamGuidelines/docs/features/itemtypes/video.md

 *Fig. Errata and other information can be placed below the video player including ways to download the course video (can be downloaded as audio also) and presentation slide*

 Moreover, course providers, but also participants, can start discussions directly on the video playback page and ask video-related questions, which are then automatically assigned to this video and simultaneously enter the global discussion forum of the course.
 Another feature of the course is the slide navigator, which allows participants to quickly track specific content in the video.

+For more information on how to add videos to your course, please visit [Video](https://teachingteamguidelines.readthedocs.io/#courseadministration/addcontent/learningunits/video/)